 If you host a yearly conference or event, it’s easy to fall into a routine of producing the same films each time.
 Repeating something, for the sole reason that you’ve done it before, is the WORST reason to do it that way again, especially when it comes to video.

 Don’t be fearful of changing your brief.
-If you’ve got previous events under your belt, you’re in a great position to improve your video content: use data and insights to help drive what your vision and focus should be for this year.
+If you’ve got previous events under your belt, you’re in a great position to improve your video content: use data and insights to help drive your vision and focus.

 Take the Royal College of Art’s graduate show, displaying the work of over 800 art and design postgraduate students and offering visitors a unique opportunity to experience the very best of emerging contemporary art and design practice.